Child/Nonminor Dependent Development: Transitional Independent Living Planning

 Children/NMDs are eligible for ILP services up to their twenty-first (21st) birthday if at least one (1) of the following criteria is met:

 • The child/NMD is/was in foster care at any time between their (16th) to their eighteenth (18th) birthday.
-This includes NMDs in the EFC program.
+This includes NMDs in the Extended Foster Care (EFC) Program.

 • This does not include children/NMDs placed in detention facilities, locked facilities, forestry camps, training schools, facilities that are primarily for the detention of children/NMDs who are adjudicated delinquent, medical and psychiatric facilities, voluntary placements, Wraparound programs, placements pursuant to an IEP, and guardianship placements in which the child/NMD is not a dependent or ward of the court.